ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 #### Kustomize manifest

-To put together the resources declared earlier with the official manifest describing MetalLB's deployment, you can use a Kustomize manifest:
+To put together the resources declared earlier with the official manifest describing MetalLB's deployment, use a Kustomize manifest:

 1. Create the `kustomization.yaml` file where to describe the deployment of MetalLB in Kustomize format: